 Full Text: http://caselaw.findlaw.com/us-supreme-court/460/780.html

 Basic Facts: Plaintiff sought an injunction to prevent more elections and a remedy of reapportionment since Tennessee had not redistricted since 1901.
-This violated Tennessee constitution requiring redistricting every ten years, and Equal Protection Clause of Fourteenth amendment.
+This violated the Tennessee constitution requiring redistricting every ten years, and the Equal Protection Clause of Fourteenth Amendment.

 Relevant Holding: The challenge is justiciable.
 Political question doctrine does not apply, as the issue is not enmeshed with the other branches of government.

 Basic Facts: Citizens brought an action to challenge the validity of the election process by which members were elected to the Board.
 Elected members from each borough had equal voting power on Board issues, even though the boroughs had vastly different populations.

 Relevant Holding: The system was unconstitutional under the Fourteenth amendment because equal protection was not met by the existing system.

 Full Text: http://caselaw.findlaw.com/us-supreme-court/489/688.html